Softwarovy-projekt/Documentation/README.md

 objects directly.
 For tests that do require the whole interpreter run, we are left with two options.
 We can inspect the return code of the program or the standard output.
 Both options require a significant amount of implementation to work properly.
 In the first part of the project, we naturally used smaller tests that did not require the interpreter.

+As we are developing an interpreter that works with CIL, we are faced with the challenge of obtaining CIL code that we can test.
+We have decided to use C# as a language for writing tests as it is the most natural choice.
+In order to validate that the written C# code produces the CIL opcodes that we expect, we extensively used the JetBrains decompiler and SharpLab tool.
+This way, we can check what CIL code is produced by the C# code we have written and navigate the state of the execution of the interpreter much more easily.

 Since each test requires compiled C# code that it can test, we have created three different approaches to make writing tests as easy and pleasant as possible as well as stay reasonably efficient while debugging problems.